Skokoo/ImCurvin/CONTRIBUTING.md

 First off, thank you for taking the time to contribute to the ImCurvin'!
 It is people like you who will help make this tool a robust global asset.

-Please review the following structural guidelines to ensure your contributions align with the Lead Architect's blueprint.
+Please review the following structural guidelines!

 ---